jagsgill/IntroToCybersecurity/3-networking/notes.md

 - Consider a private network/LAN with all nodes connected by a switch.
 You as a user know the src and dst IP addresses.
 Your system is instructed to send a message to the dst IP address - but which machine is that?
 IP and MAC are decoupled because IP address assignments are dynamic - you can assign an IP to some node then change it later.
-For convenience, systems like DHCP can be used by nodes to obtain an IP address on the subnetwork.
+IP is also at a higher level of abstraction (layer 3), so layer 2 protocols are not concerned about it.
+For convenience, layer 3 systems like DHCP can be used by nodes to obtain an IP address on the subnetwork.

+- Ethernet <-1-> MAC address <-2-> IP address
+  - 1: MAC Address Table (MAC : Ethernet Port)
+  - 2: ?

 Therefore a lookup scheme is needed to translate betweeen IP (layer 3) & MAC (layer 2) addresses.

 - When sending a message to a node outside the subnet, the src device sends it to the MAC address of a router/gateway